rootxharsh/Image-Connector/README.md

 - drupalImage_createdDate
 - drupalImage_creator

+This app also adds two plugins, extractFileUrl and getUser.

 # Requirements

 To use this app you will need to have the following before you install: